tpersp/EchoMosaic/IDEAS.md

 - [x] Add ability to cancel stablehorde queue, if possible. (currently it seems to be stuck in queue, and unable to generate new.)

+- [ ] Add ability to show movie files, like mp4, mpv, and other common movie media file types.

 ---